ConnorWhalen/TileGame/README.md

 Use the arrow keys to navigate the maze and collect all of the coins while avoiding enemies.

 "game.out" Is the current build of the game.
+You need to have the Allegro library installed to run or compile the game (http://liballeg.org/download.html)

 The main is located in "game.cpp" if you're interested in following the code.